antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 ![dotnetAspire-Distributed-Trace](dotnetAspire-Distributed-Trace.png)

 The developer dashboard is your home for getting all your development time diagnostics data together and narrowing down slowdowns and bugs on your development machine.
-It uses all the same open standards as you would use in production when you configure your production telemetry systems like Grafana+Prometheus, Application Insights etc. We will go deeper into the dashboard's capabilities later in the post as well [link].
+It uses all the same open standards as you would use in production when you configure your production telemetry systems like Grafana+Prometheus, Application Insights etc. We will go deeper into the dashboard [later in this post](#developer-dashboard).

 A few years ago we worked on an experiment called Project Tye, many of the learnings from that experiment are now available in .NET Aspire, including this dashboard that we first tried out in that experiment.
 If you enjoyed Project Tye and wanted it to continue then we think you will love .NET Aspire.